Paul Carrack: 1990s: solo and collaborations

 In the 1990s Carrack's solo career went into abeyance for a few years, although he maintained a career as a session musician.
 He also continued working with Mike + The Mechanics, who recorded throughout the decade.
 During this time Carrack played keyboards in the band and also began to co-compose, with Rutherford, some of the band's songs.

 In 1990, Carrack rejoined Roger Waters for the ground-breaking live stage show of The Wall – Live in Berlin in front of a crowd of 250,000.
-He sang "Hey You" and was one of the performers on "The Tide Is Turning" with Waters, Joni Mitchell, Cyndi Lauper, Bryan Adams and Van Morrison.
+Carrack sang "Hey You" and was one of the performers on "The Tide Is Turning" with Waters, Joni Mitchell, Cyndi Lauper, Bryan Adams and Van Morrison.

 In 1991, Carrack sang the fourth verse on Paul Young's cover version of the Crowded House hit "Don't Dream It's Over", released on Young's compilation album From Time to Time – The Singles Collection.

 In 1993, Carrack joined with bassist Tony Levin, drummer Steve Ferrone, guitarist Phil Palmer and keyboardist and producer Rupert Hine to form a band known as Spin 1ne 2wo.
 They released one album, a self-titled project, made up of classic rock covers including songs by Jimi Hendrix, the Who, Led Zeppelin, Blind Faith, Steely Dan and Bob Dylan.
-He dueted with Beth Nielsen Chapman on "In the Time It Takes".

-Also in 1993, Squeeze had Carrack return for their tenth studio album Some Fantastic Place and a subsequent tour.
-With Carrack on vocals, the band re-recorded their hit "Tempted" for the soundtrack to the movie Reality Bites (1994).
+Carrack dueted with Beth Nielsen Chapman on the 1993 single "In the Time It Takes".
+Also in 1993, Carrack rejoined Squeeze for the band's tenth studio album Some Fantastic Place and a subsequent tour.
+With Carrack on vocals, the band re-recorded their hit "Tempted" for the soundtrack to the film Reality Bites (1994).
 Carrack once again left Squeeze, however, after about a year.

 Following his second stint with Squeeze, Carrack joined forces with Timothy B. Schmit and Don Felder of the Eagles for an ambitious, but ultimately unrealised, recording project.
 Schmit and Felder soon reunited with the rest of the Eagles and their Hell Freezes Over live album/studio album, bringing with them one of the songs Carrack had co-written, "Love Will Keep Us Alive."
 It was recorded by the Eagles and won an ASCAP award as being the most-played song in the US in 1995.
 The same year, Mike + The Mechanics scored yet another top 20 hit, "Over My Shoulder".
 It not only featured Carrack on lead vocals, but was the first Mechanics hit to be co-written by him.

 In 1996, Carrack resumed his solo career with the studio album Blue Views.
+He also recorded a song called "Déjà Vu" on Steve Hackett's album Genesis Revisited.
+This song was co-written by ex-Genesis members Hackett and Peter Gabriel.
 Carrack also contributed Hammond organ parts to four songs on Ezio's 2000 studio album Higher.